Advanced Care. Unmatched Expertise.

 As a part of the digestive tract, the esophagus is a tube in the chest that connects the throat to the stomach, aiding in the digestion of food.
 When a malignant (cancerous) tumor forms, it can obstruct/narrow part of the esophagus or impact is ability to function.
 In some cases, esophageal cancer may cause symptoms of heartburn/indigestion, difficulty swallowing or difficulty eating.

 When there is damage or a weakening of an artery wall, this can lead to the bulging or ballooning of the artery, which is known as an aneurysm.
 In this case, the aneurysm has formed on the body’s main artery, the aorta.
 An aneurysm can impact blood flow to organs and tissues throughout the body.
-Overtime, as the aneurysm continues growing, the risk of it rupturing (bursting) or dissecting (tearing) increases, both of which are considered medical emergencies.
+Over time, as the aneurysm continues growing, the risk of it rupturing (bursting) or dissecting (tearing) increases, both of which are considered medical emergencies.

-• Bronchial & Tracheal Cancer: Every time you inhale, you pull in air that travels through the trachea (or windpipe) and onto the bronchi.
+- Bronchial and Tracheal Cancer: Every time you inhale, you pull in air that travels through the trachea (or windpipe) and onto the bronchi.
 The bronchi are tubes that connect directly to the lungs, allowing air to flow in and out when you breathe.
 When malignant (cancerous) growths develop in the bronchi or trachea, this can impact the function of the entire respiratory system.
 Typically, cancer of the bronchial tubes is considered lung cancer.

-• Lung Cancer: The lungs, two organs in your chest, are a vital part of the respiratory system, allowing you to breathe.
+- Lung Cancer: The lungs, two organs in your chest, are a vital part of the respiratory system, allowing you to breathe.
 When malignant (cancerous) growths develop in the lungs, this can impact their ability to function effectively.
 Oftentimes, lung cancer will form in the bronchi tubes of the lungs, which is where the trachea connects with the lungs.
 Common symptoms of lung cancer include chronic coughing, consistent breathlessness and recurrent chest infections.

-• Lung Masses
+- Lung Masses

-• Plural Effusions
+- Plural Effusions

 If there is blockage or narrowing of the primary airway caused by disease or an infection, a stent (a specialized hollow tube) may be placed to expand the trachea (windpipe) and provide additional support to the structure.
 These stents are placed during a short, non-invasive procedure that is typically outpatient (requiring no long-term hospital stay).